Slime (homemade toy): Products and sales

-Prior to the rise of homemade slime in the 2010s, slime toys like Silly Putty, the Nickelodeon- and Mattel-manufactured Gak, and Floam had been brief trends.
+Prior to the rise of homemade slime in the 2010s, slime toys like Silly Putty, Floam, the Nickelodeon- and Mattel-manufactured Gak, and Mattel's Slime had been brief trends since the 1970s.
 Nickelodeon also began using a bright green and viscous kind of slime in their marketing and at the Kids' Choice Awards in the 1990s, though its makeup differs greatly from typical homemade slime.

 In December 2016, following the increased interest in slime on social media, Elmer's experienced a 50 percent increase in sales for their glue and later released a commercial for "kid-friendly" slime recipes without borax.
 In March 2017, Newell Brands, the parent company of Elmer's, announced that it would be increasing its glue production to meet the demands of the slime craze.
 Also in early 2017, Elmer's created a team of chemists and researchers to focus on the slime trend.
 On Etsy, vendors sold batches of their own homemade slime in the late 2010s.
 Also by 2018, American retailers like Walmart and Target and British retailers like WHSmith were investing in slime-related products.
 The Blackburn-based slime company Zimpli Kids, according to its spokesperson, experienced significant growth in their sales from 2016 to 2018 and sold their powder to slime YouTubers.